jawb/MKPedalion/README.md

 ##My story with MK

-I've been using a Cooler Master Trigger keyboard for 4 years, I bought it after watching a couple of Youtube reviews and thought that's the best value for money at that time.
+I've been using a Cooler Master Trigger keyboard for 4 years, I bought it after watching a couple of Youtube reviews and thought that was the best value for money at that time.
 I asked a relative in the US to buy it for me and told him to pick the one with brown switches.
-For 4 years I belived I had browns, turns out it had blue switches.
+For 4 years I belived I had browns, but turned out it had blue switches.
 When I found out about this I knew I know nothing about keyboards and decided to learn a bit and see what switches I would like since I needed to get a new keyboard because the gaming look of the Trigger doesn't suit my setup at all.

 As you'd know if you're a mech-head, once into the world of MK you can't go back.
 Once I'm familiar with the world of MK I immediately started working on a 60% board that I had high hopes for.
 Placed tons of orders and started waiting since most stuff is coming from China.
 First order was from US from WASD with lots of switches and stabilizers and I was very excited, but Chinese parts took an eternity to come so meanwhile I was browsing Reddit MK and GH learning new exciting things.
 By the time the Chinese parts started coming I lost all the excitment in this project because I knew this 60% build isn't what's right for me, but it's a good first step to find my endgame.

-What excited about now is what I think will be my endgame MKPedalion.
+What I'm excited about now is what I think will be my endgame which is project MKPedalion.

 ##MKPedalion

-MKPedalion is inspired by ortholinear splite keyboards line Atreus, Ergodox and Dactyl, but with focus on ergonomics with a great addition IMHO pedals.
-Hands are fully busy between the keyboard and mouse but our feets do nothing why not use them to take some of the work.
+MKPedalion is inspired by ortholinear split keyboards like Atreus, Ergodox and Dactyl, but with focus on ergonomics with a great addition IMHO pedals.
+Hands are fully busy between the keyboard and mouse but our feet do nothing so why not use them to take some of the work.
 MKPedalion is split, ortholinear, 40%, tilted with small thumb cluster for ergonomics.

 - Split: so hands aren in shoulders level to not cause strain like TKL and similars
 - Ortholinear: learning touch typing I hated row staggering so definitly ortholinear for swift finger movement